Intent – What is the purpose of our English curriculum?

 We recognise that reading is at the heart of a great curriculum and so we ensure that our children have many opportunities for reading in school which include whole-class reading sessions, group reading with their peers, sharing a class book and individual reading.

 In EYFS and KS1, children access a wide range of books from the Oxford University Press.
-These include Floppy’s Phonics, Traditional Tales and Project X. These books are finely levelled and phonetically matched, building reading confidence and stamina.
+These include Floppy’s Phonics, Traditional Tales and Project X. These early stage reading materials are finely levelled, progressive and closely linked to a child’s phonic knowledge.
 The Tree Tops reading scheme is used in KS2 to support their reading journey, as well as a wide range of chapter books for the children to choose from.